 In addition to the fixed compensation, the Executive Committee members are eligible for annual profit-sharing compensation (this represents the STIP).
-The total pool of profit-sharing compensation is calculated as a percentage of the Group's consolidated net income.
+The total pool of profit-sharing compensation for all eligible employees is calculated as a percentage of the Group's consolidated net income.
 This percentage rate is dependent upon the Group's rate of sales growth compared with the prior year.
-For fiscal year 2023, the percentage of Group net income was determined according to the following model, unchanged from fiscal year 2022:
+For fiscal year 2024, the percentage of Group net income was determined according to the following model, unchanged from fiscal year 2023: